false-schemers/wcpl/README.md

 # C and library features not yet supported

+- adjacent string literals concatenation
 - `sizeof(expr)`, `alignof(expr)`, and `offsetof(expr, field)`
 - implicit conversions of arrays to element pointers; explicit `&arr[0]` required for now
 - implicit promotions of char and short types as vararg ... arguments (for now it's reported as an error)
-- implicit conversion of 0 to NULL (also currently reported as an error)
+- implicit conversion of `0` to `NULL` (also currently reported as an error)
+- implicit conversion of pointer to boolean (now requires explicit `!= NULL`)
+- implicit conversion of function pointer to function (reported as an error)
 - taking address of a global scalar var (for now, `&` works for global arrays/structs/unions only)
 - `{}` initializers for locals in function scope
 - `static` variables in function scope